Registered Nurse CV Example, Writing Tips & Questions

 • Strong oral and written communication skills since much of this job requires speaking to patients kindly and discussing care with other medical staff.

-• Expert multitasker and highly organized, making it easier for me to manage several patients on my caseload.
+• Expert multitasker and highly organized, making managing several patients on my caseload easier.

-• Respected team player throughout my career, equipping me with the right mindset to want to offer anything I can to help improve patient outcomes.
+• Respected team player throughout my career, equipping me with the right mindset to offer anything I can to help improve patient outcomes.

 • Excellent integrity and honesty when dealing with sensitive subjects and situations related to patients.